- Print this page

 - Decrease the text size

 How to make a report?

-If you are a mandatory reporter, you can make non-imminent suspected risk of significant harm reports to the Child Protection Helpline either by using eReporting or by phone.
-All urgent reports must be made by phone to the Helpline on 132 111.
+If you are a mandatory reporter, you can make suspected risk of significant harm reports to the Child Protection Helpline either by using eReporting or by contacting the Helpline via phone on 132 111.